kamesh2142007/portfolio-simple-website1/README.md

  How to Use

 Clone or download this repository.
-Open the[link] file in your browser to view the website.
+Open the index.htmlfile in your browser to view the website.